-98 "Die Kommunistiese Beweging in Suid-Afrika tot die Stigting van die Kommunistiese Party van Suid-Afrika in 1921" (Unpublished typescript).
+89 "Die Kommunistiese Beweging in Suid-Afrika tot die Stigting van die Kommunistiese Party van Suid-Afrika in 1921", Unpublished typescript.

-99 See also F.A. van Jaarsveld's trenchant criticism of Kotzé's history writing in Die Afrikaners se Groot Trek na die Stede en ander Opstelle (Johannesburg, 1982), p.285.
-According to Van Jaarsveld Kotzé's extra-mural activities and commitments affected his historical production negatively.
+90 See also F.A. van Jaarsveld's trenchant criticism of Kotzé's history writing in Die Afrikaners se Groot Trek na die Stede en ander Opstelle, Johannesburg, 1982, p.
+285. According to Van Jaarsveld Kotzé's extra-mural activities and commitments affected his historical production negatively.
+91 See D L van Zyl an G.S.
+Hofmarr, "D L Vater (1922, 1992), a foil and the second se

-100 See D.J. van Zyl en G.S.
+91 See D.J. van Zyl en G.S.
 Hofmeyr, "D.J.
-Kotzé (1927-1992): Afrikanerhistorikus en Kultuur- en Bewaringsleier", South African Historical Journal (31), November 1994, p.219.
+Kotzé (1927-1992): Afrikanerhistorikus en Kultuur- en Bewaringsleier", South African Historical Journal, 31, November 1994, p.
+219.

-101 See e.g. ISSUS Ms 368, Notules 1979-82: Notule van die Derde Vergadering van die Beheerkomitee, 16.5.1980, p.1 and Finansiële Staat - Bylaag tot Jaarverslag 1980; Ibid., H.J.
+92 See e.g. ISSUS Ms 368, Notules 1979-82: Notule van die Derde Vergadering van die Beheerkomitee, 16.5.1980, p.
+1 and Finansiële Staat - Bylaag tot Jaarverslag 1980; Ibid., H.J.
 Vorster - Direkteur vir Marxistiese Studies, 21.10.1980; Ibid., File "Donasies NG Kerk Oos-Kaapland": Correspondence; Ibid., File "Kommissie vir Sending Onder Kommuniste": Correspondence; Ibid., File "Kommissie vir Leer en Aktuele Sake": Correspondence; Ibid., File "Donateurs Algemeen": Correspondence; Ibid., File "Kuratorium - Donasies en Korrespondensie".

-The church's involvement and ISMUS's constant need for donations to fund its research activities, however, put the latter in a predicament.
-Professor W. Esterhuyse, chairperson of the Board of Control, raised his concern that the majority of ISMUS donors were institutions of the DRC, which, according to him, could create the impression that the Institute was an appendage of the church.
-Indeed, the Sinodale Kommissie vir Sending onder die Kommuniste specifically donated money for the appointment of a part-time librarian at the ISMUS library.
 The DRC's intimate involvement with ISMUS was also reflected in the request by one of its synods that the church's representation on the Board of Control be increased from one (the Theological Seminary) to two persons.
-Kotzé, when he was still Director, diplomatically turned down the request by stating that "almost all" members of the Board were also members of the DRC or would be "religiously acceptable" to the DRC.
+Kotzé, when he was still Director, diplomatically turned down the request by stating that "almost all" members of the Board were also members of the DRC or would be "religiously acceptable" to the DRC.93

 In another instance members of the Board of Control raised their concerns over the relationship between ISMUS and Antikom, whose outspoken and conservative anticommunist rhetoric could become an embarrassment to the former.
-It was therefore decided that the Director of ISMUS would clearly communicate to Antikom that acceptance of its annual donations should under no circumstances be interpreted as an ISMUS association with the objectives of Antikom.
-The Board also resolved that in future ISMUS would become more cautious about accepting donations that might tarnish its public image.
-Similarly, Philip Nel, the Institute's senior researcher, refused to associate ISMUS's name with the contentious Biblecor publication Die Christen en Kommunisme because of its factual errors, misinterpretation and misrepresentation of communist ideology.
+It was therefore decided that the Director of ISMUS would clearly communicate to Antikom that acceptance of its annual donations should under no circumstances be interpreted as an ISMUS association with the objectives of Antikom.94 Similarly, Philip Nel, the Institute's senior researcher, refused to associate ISMUS's name with the contentious Biblecor publication Die Christen en Kommunisme because of its factual errors, misinterpretation and misrepresentation of communist ideology.95

-Until 1984 a historical focus predominated in ISMUS's research priorities.
-107 At that stage, however, Nel was already convinced that the real motives behind Soviet involvement in Southern Africa were completely obscured by prominent South African political and cultural leaders as well as the media's "simplistic" utterances on the so-called "Soviet onslaught" against South Africa.
-The increased Soviet involvement in Southern Africa since 1975 became a "handy tool" to explain South Africa's internal problems and conflict potential as the result of a carefully planned Soviet blueprint for domination.
-This premise led to a total overestimation of Soviet intentions and capabilities and to the birth of the concept of a "total onslaught" against South Africa.
-Such overestimation of the "Soviet threat", together with the "total onslaught" rhetoric, created a "dangerous illusion" that South Africa's sociopolitical problems were directly caused by the Soviet Union.
-Nel argued that certain
+Until 1984 a historical focus predominated in ISMUS's research priorities.96 At that stage, however, Nel was already convinced that the real motives behind Soviet involvement in Southern Africa were completely obscured by prominent South African political and cultural leaders as well as the media's simplistic utterances on the so-called "Soviet onslaught" against South Africa.
+The increased Soviet involvement in Southern Africa since 1975 became a "handy tool" to explain South Africa's internal problems.
+Such overestimation of the "Soviet threat", together with the "total onslaught" rhetoric, created a "dangerous illusion" that South Africa's socio-political problems were directly caused by the Soviet Union.